 tiles within the

 res folder of your project, then move the images inside of it.
-Next, open the
+Next, create a new file within the root of the

 IMAGE floor "tiles/floor.bmp" 0 IMAGE wall "tiles/wall.bmp" 0 IMAGE light "tiles/light.bmp" 0

 This will load and compile the resources so that we can use them.
 Before we put them on the screen however, we’ll need to do a bit of preparation work.
-In
+First, include the new header file that SGDK will now generate at the top of

 main(), add the following line after the joypad code but before